 A majority of the GDP area will be served by the East Side Lift Station.
-Portions of Parcel A and Subparcel B-13 will require service from the new Interchange Lift Station and a lift station located to be installed west of I-25 and south of US 34.
-Parcel B-13 will be served by a new lift station to be installed south of US 34 and west of I-25.
+Portions of Parcel A and Subparcel B-13 will require service from the new Interchange Lift Station and a lift station to be installed west of I-25 and south of US 34.